 Reasons for air trapping in the central heating system, and how to fix it

-So you’re thinking your central heating is not warming up as it should be or that there are bubbling noises coming from the radiators?
+So you’re thinking your central heating is not warming up as it should be or that your radiator is cold because there are bubbling noises coming from the radiators?
 Cold radiators?
 It could just be air caught in them.
 When this happens, they’re less efficient and don’t do their job properly which can get pretty chilly during the winter months!

 The problem with air caught up in central heating radiators is easily fixable, but before providing the solution to this issue here are a few reasons why it happens.